 With the help of pre-planning with cardboard strips, this project took less than an hour- not counting a new application of contact paper and time spent waiting for glue to dry.
 I’m thrilled with having better looking, better functioning drawer dividers!

-I’m really pleased with the final result- and actually pretty impressed by how easy it was to create professional-looking DIY wood kitchen drawer dividers on a budget. – And a new liner of houndstooth contact paper didn’t hurt a bit, either!
+I’m really pleased with the final result- and actually pretty impressed by how easy it was to create professional-looking wood DIY kitchen drawer dividers on a budget.
+Paired with a new drawer liner of houndstooth easy-cean contact paper, my kitchen drawer interiors were ready to tackle all of my kitchen utensil.

-How to make extra deep kitchen drawer dividers
+How to make extra deep dividers for kitchen drawers

 the beauty of these custom wood DIY drawer dividers is that they are almost infinitely customizable.
 By choosing finishing lumber or trim in different dimensions, you can create shallow, deep, or extra-extra deep dividers for your kitchen drawers.
 Making very deep dividers can be a great way to keep utensil drawers organized, as deeper dividers contain even the most boisterous of tongs, spatulas, and spoons.